Jump to accessibility statement Skip to content

 It’s important to consider if the university experience is right for you, and if it aligns with your learning style and career goals.
 Self-motivation is a highly important factor as you’ll be expected to do lots of individual study and meet fixed assignment deadlines.

-Different universities will take different approaches to delivering their courses, meaning that if you do choose to go university, you can find an institution that will deliver learning in the way you’ll benefit the most.
-While still delivering traditional learning through lectures and seminars, many universities now prioritise and embed practical experience within their teaching to prepare you for life after graduation.
+Different universities will take different approaches to delivering their courses, meaning that if you do choose to go university, you can find an institution that'll deliver learning in the way you’ll benefit the most.
+While still offering traditional learning through lectures and seminars, many universities now prioritise and embed practical experience within their teaching to prepare you for life after graduation.

-At Sunderland, we ensure that throughout your studies you’ll explore different areas of the industry you’re interested in, through placements, research, contemporary teaching, volunteer opportunities and even sandwich years.
+We ensure that throughout your studies, you’ll explore different areas of the industry you’re interested in through placements, research, contemporary teaching, volunteer opportunities, and even sandwich years.
 This enables you to confidently select a career path, as well as build up your network and make useful contacts in different industries.
-We also have a dedicated careers team and employability hub who can offer advice, even after you graduate.
+We also have a dedicated careers team and Employability and Enterprise Hub who can offer advice, even after you graduate.
 Many institutions, including Sunderland, offer discounts for alumni, making continued education more affordable.

 Do I need to go to university?

-While the employment landscape has changed to allow more diverse options for people looking to embark on their chosen career path, many fields require a degree as an entry point to get into their profession, including lawyers, doctors, nurses, teachers and engineers.
+While the employment landscape has changed to allow more diverse options for people looking to embark on their chosen career path, many fields require a degree as an entry point to get into the profession, including lawyers, doctors, nurses, teachers, and engineers.

 Even for other careers, a university degree can enhance your employability, as the employment market is highly competitive and employers are often looking for an application with an edge.
 You might find that holding a degree enables you to apply for more specialised roles.